usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_301.md

 A good example of a rule enforced over the XProc with this rules set: we never use XProc `p:store` without emitting a message to the console (or runtime) announcing it.
 This aids in transparency by alerting operators when files are produced and written.
 As a courtesy, the same rule is applied to `p:load` so that an operator knows when data sets are loaded dynamically (as opposed to bound to an input port).

-More routinely, the House Rules checks include some very useful link integrity checks, making it possible to detect and correct broken links as soon as they appear.
+More routinely, the House Rules checks include link integrity checks, making it possible to detect and correct broken links as soon as they appear.

 ### About XSpec testing in this repository

-XSpec testing in this repository is quite minimal at the moment, but &ldquo;aspirational&rdquo;.
+This project supports XSpec since experience shows that &ldquo;serious&rdquo; development of robust and general applications must entail unit testing, and we consider XSpec to be the appropriate choice for unit testing XSLT and XQuery.
 We wholly endorse the goals of test-driven development and consider automated testing including functional testing and unit testing to be essential to the successful development and maintenance of pipelines with real-world complexity.

-Testing a pipeline is what makes it real.
-Without testing, any pipeline might be a spoof or put-up job.

 At the same time since the focus of development is on XProc, testing of subordinate XSLT and Schematron logic has often been neglected in favor of priorities.

-This does not mean that deploying more XSpecs is not a goal.

-Demonstrating the capability is a more important goal, and XSpecs can and are easily deployed and run - just take a look.

-The [XSpec FILESET](../../../testing/FILESET_XSPEC.xpl) will show XSpecs run under CI/CD but not all XSpecs in the repository will be listed there.
+The [XSpec FILESET](../../../testing/FILESET_XSPEC.xpl) will show XSpecs run under CI/CD, but not all XSpecs in the repository will be listed there.
+Some projects may have XSpec of their own, to be used with or without XProc.

 ## XProc running under continuous integration and development (CI/CD)